Gateless Gate (Mumonkan, Wumenguan) #32

 Ananda is Buddha's disciple, but his realization is less than the non-Buddhist's.
 Now tell me, how far is the distance between the non-Buddhist and Buddha's disciple?Wumen's Verse

-Walking on the edge of a sword,Baiyun's Verse (in Cleary)
+Walking on the edge of a sword,Zhenru's Verse (Yuanwu)

 Running over a ridge of jagged ice;